 Root canal treatment (endodontics) treats disorders of the nerve (also called the pulp) of the tooth.
-It used to be that a tooth with a diseased or infected nerve had to be removed.
+In the past, a tooth with a diseased or infected nerve had to be removed.
 In 95 percent of the cases today, however, this is no longer true.
-We believe in saving teeth (instead of removing them).
+We believe in saving teeth instead of removing them.
 We make every effort to help you keep your natural teeth for a lifetime!

 The following are the most common factors contributing to a need for root canal treatment: